The Power of a Financially Literate Woman in Intra-Household Financial Decision-Making

-Keywords: gender equality, gender gap, household decision-making, financial responsibility, financial literacy, caste, financial holdings
+Keywords: financial literacy, gender gap, intra-household decision-making, financial responsibility, caste, financial holdings

 JEL Classification: J16, J15, D14, O16